 Because of its remote location, the park differs greatly from its more accessible cousins in the south.
 The journey requires careful planning, registration with park officials, and the right equipment.
 There are no roads, no campgrounds and no signs telling you where to go or what to see.
 Parks Canada recommends that a visitor engage the services of a trained Inuit polar bear guard when hiking in the park.
-Parks Canada provides interpretative programs, visitor reception, and orientation services, including safety briefings at the Torngat Mountains Base Camp Sagalek Fjord at the southern boundary of the park throughout the summer.
+Parks Canada provides interpretative programs, visitor reception, and orientation services, including safety briefings at the Torngat Mountains Base Camp Saglek Fjord at the southern boundary of the park throughout the summer.

 Things to do

 Experience the Torngat Mountains National Park Through an Inuit Cultural Lens: Join Inuit to experience spiritual and cultural sites and experience an Inuit harvesting trip as they gather food for the Torngat Mountains Base Camp.
 You can also take an overnight trip with Inuit into spectacular fjords where their ancestors have camped and walked before.
 When you join the Inuit on these trips listen to the ancient stories and legends of the area as you sip on hot tea and eat hot food that has been prepared over an open fire.
 Packages can be full 7-day adventures featuring hiking and camping, or shorter 3-4 day versions.
 Various levels of comforts and amenities are also offered.
 Depending on the package, the visitor will experience guided excursions such as helicopter rides, boat tours, and cultural experiences.

 Sailing and cruise ships: Another way to experience the park is via cruise ship.
 Several small expeditionary ships annually visit the area.
 They use zodiacs or other small craft to ferry you ashore for hiking and sightseeing adventures.